 SSA suggests an experience, not a permanent identity.
 It implies a set of feelings, not a way of life.

-Brothers on a Road Less Traveled is NOT a mental-health clinic of any kind.
+Brothers on a Road Less Traveled provides peer support to men of faith (and others) who are conflicted over their same-sex attractions.
+We are NOT a mental-health clinic.
 We are not a therapy organization.
 Brothers Road does not provide therapy.

-We are a non-profit, peer-led, peer-support community that offers workshops, support groups, webinars, and online group coaching (via Zoom, for instance) — not therapy — to other adults with similar goals.
+We are a non-profit, peer-led, peer-support community that offers workshops, support groups, webinars, and online group coaching (via Zoom) to other adults who have similar experience and goals.

-In essence, we represent the perspective and experience of the CLIENT, not the clinician.
+In other words, we represent the perspective and experience of the CLIENT, not the clinician.

 Our Own Experience As Clients